- 09 May 2026

 Where to park in Ibiza Town

 Ibiza Town is one of the areas where it is most important to plan your parking, especially if you are going to the port, La Marina, Dalt Vila or the historic centre.
-The best option is usually to leave the car in a well-connected area and move around on foot, especially in high season.
+To organise your arrival better, you can check our guide to parking in Ibiza Town and then move around the area on foot, especially in high season.

 If your visit focuses on the historic centre, the port or La Marina, the best option is to park with some extra time and explore the area on foot.
 This way, you will avoid wasting time driving around and enjoy the atmosphere of Ibiza Town much more.
 If you want to prepare your walking route better, our guide to Dalt Vila in Ibiza can also help you.